chakra-ui/chakra-ui/.changeset/tricky-squids-kneel.md

 Add missing component/function docs and relative docsite links.

-This allows for all the components or functions detailed in the Chakra docsite to have accessible IDE intellisense with direct access to the related Chakra site pages.
+Ensures that all Components, functions, and hooks that have detailed pages on the Chakra site have corresponding JSDocs and links back to the docsite via IDE intellisense.